arrow-kt/arrow-site/docs/docs/learn-by-example/1-writing-an-initial-program/README.md

 Finally, we have a second side effect imposed by the `generateId()` function.
 That function returns a different value every time we call it, so it is impure by definition.

-We will address all the described issues in the lessons to come, starting by handling errors.
-Have a look to the next post in the series: [Modeling data and errors](/learn-by-example/2-modeling-data-and-errors/).
+We will address all the described issues in the sections to come, starting by handling errors.
+Have a look to the next post in the series: [Handling errors](/learn-by-example/2-handling-errors/).